Rebel cricket tours to South Africa: Origins

 Until Olympic exclusion in 1964 and the D'Oliveira affair in 1968, only white athletes had been allowed to represent South Africa in international sport, a reflection of apartheid society in South Africa from 1948, and the social conventions prior to that time.

 In 1971, an international sports boycott was instituted against South Africa to voice global disapproval of their selection policies and apartheid in general.
 South Africa subsequently became a world sporting pariah, and were excluded from the Olympics, the FIFA World Cup, Test cricket, international rugby union and a host of other sports.

 The boycott effected measurable change on policy and opinion in sports selection – and cricket in particular.
 In 1976, the South African Cricket Union (SACU) was created to administer the game in the republic on a multi-racial, meritocratic basis: so-called "normal" cricket.
 However, this was insufficient to ensure South Africa's re-admission to international cricket.
 Inside the Republic, many non-whites resented "normal" cricket, which was seen as a feeble concession in the wider context of life under apartheid, and declined to take part.
 Outside the Republic, three of the six ICC Full Members—India, Pakistan and the West Indies—flatly refused to countenance re-admission until apartheid itself was dismantled.

-After a decade of isolation, cricket in the Republic was weak: standards, attendances and youth participation were all declining.
+After a decade of isolation, cricket in the country was weak: standards, attendances and youth participation were all declining.
 Overseas, the game had been revolutionised by the World Cup and World Series Cricket, but isolation had deprived South Africa of these commercial and competitive engines.
-In 1979, Doug Insole, an English representative on the ICC, had told SACU's Ali Bacher: "Until apartheid goes, you can forget about getting back into world cricket."
+In 1979, Doug Insole, an English representative on the ICC, told SACU's Ali Bacher: "Until apartheid goes, you can forget about getting back into world cricket."

 Bacher and SACU felt obliged to act to "keep the game alive in South Africa".
 Since players were endangering their careers by breaking the boycott, SACU had to offer substantial sums to entice their targets.
-These rebels would play "unofficial" internationals against a Proteas team who considered themselves as strong as any team in world cricket, except the West Indies.
+These rebels would play "unofficial" internationals against a South Africa team who considered themselves as strong as any team in world cricket, except the West Indies.
 In the earliest rebel tours, Mike Procter and Peter Kirsten captained home teams featuring Barry Richards, Graeme Pollock, Clive Rice and Garth Le Roux.
 By their conclusion in 1990, many of them had retired and were replaced by the likes of Hansie Cronje and Allan Donald.

 The boycott movement opposed any such tours: they felt that engagement lent credibility and a propaganda coup to the National Party.
-But the SACU insisted that all funding came directly from commercial sponsorship, and that the tours would be conducted independently of government.
+The SACU insisted that all funding came directly from commercial sponsorship, and that the tours would be conducted independently of government.
 Initially, at least, overseas opponents could not prove otherwise, while inside South Africa, non-white opposition, as under apartheid more generally, was barely heard due to restrictions on freedoms of press, speech and assembly.